rust-ethereum/evm/README.md

 ## Build from sources

-SputnikVM is written Rust.
+SputnikVM is written in Rust.
 If you are not familiar with Rust please see the
 [getting started guide](https://doc.rust-lang.org/book/getting-started.html).